 This cat was one of our furry neighbours.
 Sometimes we would meet him on a bridge, walking on the edge, sometimes – sunbathing (in his own boat, I’m sure).

 A church top on Lido.
-Sitting on the very top, because it can.
+A bird sitting on the very top, because it can.

 If you turn left here, you will end up on Fondamente Nove.